BlueBoolean/BlueOcean/README.md

 # Installation Instructions
 1. Fork repo & clone down
-2. Create a new Amazon RDS Instance using easy setup
+2. Create a new Amazon RDS Instance using easy setup.
+Make sure to adjust the security settings to allow access from your client.
+This probably means setting "publicly accessible" to true under settings.
 3. In your root project directory, run `npm install`
 4. change `.env example` file name to `.env`
 5. Inside your newly-renamed `.env` file,